 Overview of Healthcare Apprenticeships

 - Pay & benefits: Apprentices are full-time, paid employees with benefits.
 Apprentices complete 2,000 hours of paid on-the-job training and 288 – 362 hours of technical instruction within 12 – 24 months.

 Details for Employers

 Apprenticeships and Training Programs commonly attract qualified, local, diverse applicants at a 10 to 30:1 ratio to openings.
-Your community has able candidates for your positions who want long-term positions–they just need training.

 Return on investment: Data from the Seattle Jobs Initiative shows that in their first year, an academically trained Medical Assistant (MA) has the advantage over an apprentice.
 In the second year, the apprentice begins to pull ahead.
 By year three, an apprentice has a 57% ROI ($102,488 net-cost benefit) compared to 27% for the academically trained MA ($53,850 net-cost benefit).
-And it’s important to keep in mind that the apprentice is providing value from the beginning as they see patients (generating revenue) and move through their apprenticeship.

-- Prior to program entry, applicants must pass an assessment to enter or have completed courses in college level Math and English.
+- Prior to program entry, applicants must typically pass an assessment to enter upper pre-college Math (087/091) and English (094/098).